MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-automation-arc-server.md

 ## Using Virtual Machine Extensions with Azure Arc-enabled servers

-To simplify the management of hybrid servers throughout their lifecycle, VM extensions can be deployed to Azure Arc-enabled servers from the Azure Portal.
+To simplify the management of hybrid servers throughout their lifecycle, VM extensions can be deployed to Azure Arc-enabled servers from the Azure portal.
 Virtual Machine (VM) extensions are small applications that provide post-deployment configuration and automation tasks on Azure VMs.
 For example, if a virtual machine requires software installation, anti-virus protection, or to run a script in it, a VM extension can be used.
 Many VM extensions are supported for both [Windows](/azure/azure-arc/servers/manage-vm-extensions#windows-extensions) and [Linux](/azure/azure-arc/servers/manage-vm-extensions#linux-extensions) Azure Arc-enabled servers.

-It is recommended to automate the deployment of VM extensions at scale via one of following available methods in Azure:
+We recommended automating the deployment of VM extensions at scale via one of following available methods in Azure:
 * Using Azure Policy
     * Create an initiative to deploy VM extensions at scale
-    * Use a “[DeployIfNotExists](/azure/governance/policy/concepts/effects#deployifnotexists)” policy effect to ensure the VM extensions get deployed automatically as additional servers are onboarded, as well as remediate any servers where the VM extensions have been removed
+    * Use a “[DeployIfNotExists](/azure/governance/policy/concepts/effects#deployifnotexists)” policy effect to ensure the VM extensions get deployed automatically as more servers are onboarded, and remediate any servers where the VM extensions have been removed
-    * Additional detail on using policy with Azure Arc-enabled servers can be found [SECURITY, GOVERNANCE, AND COMPLIANCE CDA] (here)
+    * More details on using policy with Azure Arc-enabled servers can be found [SECURITY, GOVERNANCE, AND COMPLIANCE CDA] (here)
 * Using Azure Defender for Servers
-    * Enable auto-provisioning for the desired VM extensions from Azure Security Center
+    * Enable auto provisioning for the desired VM extensions from Azure Security Center
     * Select desired VM extensions to be automatically provisioned

 ## Learn Before you Start